 For e.g. which asset is productive, which asset is taking more maintenance, and which needs to be disposed of.
 Overall, it identifies the performance of each asset.

-With depreciation, organizations can easily compare the cost of an asset in an accounting period that the asset helps to generate revenue during the same period.
+With depreciation, organizations can easily compare the cost of an asset in a fixed asset accounting period that the asset helps to generate revenue during the same period.
 In simple words, it tells you about the productivity of an asset.
 That helps in making a business decision, such as either to keep it or discard it.

 Keeping manual depreciation track of assets and equipment can be a daunting and exhausting task.
 However, asset management software automates the process and provides accurate depreciation tracking as well.